 - encouraging students to use coping strategies like listening to music on headphones, bringing comfort items into the classroom, or doodling?

-- adjusting classroom and furniture layout like having separate work stations to reduce distractions and assist with organisation?
+- adjusting classroom and furniture layout to reduce distractions and help with organisation?

 For some autistic children, the transition to secondary school might be easier if they’re going to the same school as their friends.
 This can increase children’s wellbeing, confidence and sense of belonging to the secondary school community.
 Other autistic children might like the idea of a fresh start away from children from their primary school.